zemike47/airbnb-clone-project/README.md

 # airbnb-clone-project

 ## project overview

-### this project is aim to develope airbnb-clone-project that clones all functinalites of the bacekend project
+### This project is aim to develope airbnb-clone-project that clones most functinalites of the air-bnb bacekend project.
+### project goals - to learn and understand professional development of backend applications.
+### teck stacks - django, mysql,graphql ... etc

+## Team Roles

+### Software developer - write the main backend system
+### Quality assurance (QA) engineer - Assure the system quality based on standards
+### DevOps engineer - Facilitates cooperation between development and operations teams

+ -